RonenTGreat/100-days-of-code/log.md

 Day 92: January 25 2021

 **Today's Progress**: Downloaded MySQL, learnt to create a database.
-The setup really too a lot of time.
+The setup really took a lot of time.

 Day 93: January 26 2021